-Great interest but not enough cash for e-cars in North Macedonia | bneGREEN
+Great interest but not enough cash for e-cars in North Macedonia

 North Macedonia’s first complete EV

 The automotive industry is an important part of North Macedonia’s economy.
-The country already has several factories producing car parts, but the government announced in August that Germany’s Next.e.GO Mobile launched construction of a plant to produce electric vehicles in the city of Tetovo.
+The country already has several factories producing car parts, but the government announced in August that Germany’s Next.e.GO Mobile had launched construction of a plant to produce electric vehicles in the city of Tetovo.

 This is the first time a complete car will be produced in North Macedonia and at the same time it will be the first electric car factory in the country.
 The initial investment of Next.e.GO will amount €130mn.
 At the beginning, the plant will create at least 890 new jobs.

-The government said that the benefits of this investment are manifold — from the creation of new jobs, export of high added value products, transfer of knowledge and technologies, mapping of the country to foreign investors in this field, to contracts and additional work for local companies.
+The government said that the benefits of this investment are manifold, from the creation of new jobs, export of high added value products, transfer of knowledge and technologies, mapping of the country to foreign investors in this field, to contracts and additional work for local companies.

 The automotive industry has an important role in the Macedonian economy in terms of exports.
 The automotive companies are largely integrated into the supply chains of the European automotive industry.
-Car components producers in North Macedonia include Johnson Matthey, Kromberg & Schubert, Van Hool Macedonia, Draexlmaier, Tab Mak, Gentherm, Kostal, ARC Automotive, Adient Seating and Aptiv.
+Car component producers in North Macedonia include Johnson Matthey, Kromberg & Schubert, Van Hool Macedonia, Draexlmaier, Tab Mak, Gentherm, Kostal, ARC Automotive, Adient Seating and Aptiv.